This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Great Gray Owl

-As one of Wisconsin’s iconic birds of prey, the Great Gray Owl’s unique habitat and fascinating habits make it a must-watch species.
+As one of Wisconsin’s iconic large birds, the Great Gray Owl’s unique behavior and adaptability make it a fascinating sight for bird enthusiasts, with its ability to thrive in northern coniferous forests.

 Wisconsin’s Most Iconic Large Birds